Team CERBERUS wins the DARPA Subterranean Challenge [read]!

 Searching for PhDs!

-The recently established "Autonomous Robots Lab" (ARL) at the University of Nevada, Reno (UNR) is opening PhD positions in the field of advanced navigational and operational autonomy for cognizant robotic systems.
+The "Autonomous Robots Lab" (ARL) at the Norwegian University of Science and Technology (NTNU) is opening PhD positions in the field of advanced navigational and operational autonomy for cognizant robotic systems.
 Students with interest in the fields of control, perception, path planning, and multi-agent systems are welcome to apply.